agarbuno/agarbuno.github.io/_pages/about.md

 <div align="justify">

-Currently I am the academic director of the Msc in Data Science and an
+Currently I am the Advanced Analytics Discipline Leader at BBVA Mexico.
+Formerly, I was the academic director of the Msc in Data Science and an
 <a
 href="https://faculty.itam.mx/facultad/108727-alfredo-garbuno-inigo">assistant
 professor</a> at Instituto Tecnológico Autónomo de México (ITAM).
-I teach courses for the Department of Statistics and the masters program in Data Science at ITAM.
-I also hold an an appointment at level 1 by the National System of Research (SNI) from Mexico's National Council of Science and Technology (CONACyT).
-I am have also been elected as member of the Board of Directors for the Latin American Regional Section (LARS) of the International Association for Statistical Computing (<a href="https://iasc-isi.org/lars-mission/">IASC</a>).
+I taught courses for the Department of Statistics and the masters program in Data Science at ITAM.
+I currently hold an appointment at level 1 by the National System of Research (SNI) from Mexico's National Council of Science and Technology (CONACyT).
+I have also been elected as member of the Board of Directors for the Latin American Regional Section (LARS) of the International Association for Statistical Computing (<a href="https://iasc-isi.org/lars-mission/">IASC</a>).